Mervyn Peake: Career

 His early career in the 1930s was as a painter in London, although he lived on the Channel Island of Sark for a time.
 He first moved to Sark in 1932 where his former teacher Eric Drake was setting up an artists' colony.
-In 1934 Peake exhibited with the Sark artists both in the Sark Gallery built by Drake and at the Cooling Galleries in London, and in 1935 he exhibited at the Royal Academy and at the Leger Galleries in London.
+In 1934, Peake exhibited with the Sark artists both in the Sark Gallery built by Drake and at the Cooling Galleries in London, and in 1935 he exhibited at the Royal Academy and at the Leger Galleries in London.

-In 1936 he returned to London and was commissioned to design the sets and costumes for The Insect Play and his work was acclaimed in The Sunday Times.
+In 1936, he returned to London and was commissioned to design the sets and costumes for The Insect Play, and his work was acclaimed in The Sunday Times.
 He also began teaching life drawing at Westminster School of Art where he met the painter Maeve Gilmore, whom he married in 1937.
-They had three children, Sebastian (1940–2012), Fabian (b.
-1942), and Clare (b.
-1949).
+They had three children: Sebastian (1940–2012), Fabian (born 1942), and Clare (born 1949).

-He had a very successful exhibition of paintings at the Calmann Gallery in London in 1938 and his first book, the self-illustrated children's pirate romance Captain Slaughterboard Drops Anchor (based on a story he had written around 1936) was first published in 1939 by Country Life.
-In December 1939 he was commissioned by Chatto & Windus to illustrate a children's book, Ride a Cock Horse and Other Nursery Rhymes, published for the Christmas market in 1940.
+Peake had a very successful exhibition of paintings at the Calmann Gallery in London in 1938 and his first book, the self-illustrated children's pirate romance Captain Slaughterboard Drops Anchor (based on a story he had written around 1936), was first published in 1939 by Country Life.
+In December 1939, he was commissioned by Chatto & Windus to illustrate a children's book, Ride a Cock Horse and Other Nursery Rhymes, published for the Christmas market in 1940.

 Enlistment

-At the outbreak of World War II he applied to become a war artist for he was keen to put his skills at the service of his country.
+At the outbreak of World War II, he applied to become a war artist, for he was keen to put his skills at the service of his country.
 He imagined An Exhibition by the Artist, Adolf Hitler, in which horrific images of war with ironic titles were offered as "artworks" by the Nazi leader.
 Although the drawings were bought by the British Ministry of Information, Peake's application was turned down and he was conscripted into the Army, where he served first with the Royal Artillery, then with the Royal Engineers.
 He began writing Titus Groan at this time.

 In April 1942, after his requests for commissions as a war artist – or even leave to depict war damage in London – had been consistently refused, he suffered a nervous breakdown and was sent to Southport Hospital.
 That autumn he was taken on as a graphic artist by the Ministry of Information for a period of six months to work on propaganda illustrations.
 The next spring he was invalided out of the Army.
 In 1943 he was commissioned by the War Artists' Advisory Committee, WAAC, to paint glassblowers at the Chance Brothers factory in Smethwick where cathode ray tubes for early radar sets were being produced.
 Peake was next given a full-time, three-month WAAC contract to depict various factory subjects and was also asked to submit a large painting showing RAF pilots being debriefed.
 Some of these paintings are on permanent display in Manchester Art Gallery whilst other examples are in the Imperial War Museum collection.